Bolin (The Legend of Korra): Ruins of the Empire

+Patterns in Time

 In other media

 Together with his brother Mako, Bolin starred in "Republic City Hustle", the first of three character-focused shorts Nickelodeon released in advance of the September premiere of the second season.
 In this short, a younger Mako and Bolin are shown living on the street, where they "enter the crime-ridden underworld of Republic City."

 Bolin appears in The Legend of Korra: A New Era Begins as a playable character.

 Bolin appears in The Legend of Korra books Revolution and Endgame, two novels that together adapt the first season of the series.

 Reception

 Bolin was generally well received by press and fans alike.
 The character's backstory was commended, with the three part prequel to the series, "Republic City Hustle" praised for sensitively depicting Bolin and his brother's Mako difficult childhood.
 The depiction of the strong relationship between Mako and Bolin in the series also drew praise with the scene where Mako gives his grandmother his red scarf described as "an unbelievably powerful moment shared by [Mako], Bolin, and their family".
 Tor.com editor Moddicai Knode praised Bolin's role in the episode "Operation Beifong", seeing it as the start of his character arc.
 According to Knode, here Bolin finally became as good as a character as Sokka was in the original series.
 Knode states that it was clear from the start that Bolin was designed to be a similar character to that of Sokka, but he states that "you can't just provide a bit of comedic relief and call yourself the Sokka of the group."
 Knode claims that to be "the Sokka of the group," Bolin needed enough character growth, to be "the man with the plan" and, optionally, be the character with the most romantic development on the show.
 Knode praises how the character of Bolin makes bold, risky decisions while acknowledging when he makes a mistake, and that despite not being the "sharpest pencil in the box," he makes up for this by teamwork and "stepping up to the plate."